 It wouldn’t be a proper trip to the UK without visiting the Scottish Highlands.
 This is one of the most sparsely populated areas of the UK, but also one of the most beautiful.
 Rich with history, it’s the perfect place for lovers of historic events and nature alike.
 Located approximately three hours from Edinburgh by car, you can visit the highest mountain in the British Isles, Ben Nevis.
 The Scottish Highlands includes the villages West Dunbartonshire, Stirling, Perth and Kinross, North Ayrshire, Moray, Argyll and Bute, Angus, Aberdeenshire, and Inverness.
 The latter serves as the seat of the entire region and is arguably its most populated area.
 There are plenty of things to do in the area, not the least of which includes seeing the Glenfinnan Viaduct or Smoo Cave in Sutherland.

 If you are a keen photographer you may wish to visit the Quiraing on the Isle of Skye, where you will come across the most spectacular landscapes in Scotland, and take on the Quiraing walk, If you’re lucky you might even see a few Highland cattle along the way.
-There are also more than thirty distilleries in the region, many of them well known for the single malt scotch they produce.
+There are also more than thirty distilleries in the region, many of them well-known for the single malt scotch they produce.
 And of course, no trip to the highlands would be complete without a trip to the famous Loch Ness and while you are here, visit the Urquhart Castle.
 If you’re looking for a place to stay, there are plenty of Inns located in Inverness, a great base for your Scottish Highlands trip.
 Others are more sparsely located but still very much worth the effort.
 They are scattered throughout the previously mentioned villages.
 In some cases, you can even find something located in the countryside that offers a rather unique experience you’re not likely to find elsewhere.

 Wales is absolutely magical, like being transported to some other dimension.
 Everything about it is unique.
 From the language to the culture, Wales does things its own way, and it is beautiful.
 Located in southwestern Great Britain and nestled in between the Irish Sea, Bristol Channel, and England, Wales is a country like no other.
 The residents there still largely adhere to a strong Celtic culture and still speak Welsh, a gorgeous language in its own right.
 However, there’s more to the magic of Wales than just the culture and the language.
 If you travel to South Wales, you can visit Cardiff, the capital city.
 It also just happens to be the largest city in Wales, boasting a rich nightlife.
 The city seems near-perfect for academics and artists alike.
 It’s also home to its fair share of Gothic Revival architecture.

-In North Wales, you have Snowdonia National Park, complete with glaciers, lakes, and hiking trails galore, along with possibly the best zip wire I have ever been on, in fact, its the fastest in the world.
-There is also a railway that runs all the way up to the top of Snowden, the highest mountain in the country, so if you want to summit but also want to save your legs, then this is a great idea.
-The nearest town to Snowdon is Llanberis, and this is your perfect base if your wishing to visit the mountain and take part in activities here.
+In North Wales, you have Snowdonia National Park, complete with glaciers, lakes, and hiking trails galore, along with possibly the best zip wire I have ever been on, in fact, it’s the fastest in the world.
+There is also a railway that runs all the way up to the top of Snowden, the highest mountain in the country, so if you want to reach the summit but also want to save your legs, then this is a great idea.
+The nearest town to Snowdon is Llanberis, and this is your perfect base if you’re wishing to visit the mountain and take part in activities here.
 In mid-Wales, you have the coastal town of Aberystwyth, the home of the National Library of Wales and Aberystwyth University.
 It doesn’t matter if you prefer city life or a long walk in the countryside, you can find it in Wales.
 If you’re looking for a place where you can let go of things and be present in the moment, this is it.
 Wales is a place you will want to visit again and again.

 Norfolk is a splendidly beautiful little area and it’s the perfect place to visit when you want a secluded getaway as opposed to visiting a busy city.
 The county has so much to offer you on your short break, its 84 miles of coastline, The broads with its 125 miles of lock-free waterways, Sandringham estate, and much more. it’s situated between Cambridgeshire, Suffolk and, Lincolnshire.
 You can enjoy quality accommodations without sacrificing the peace and quiet you’re probably craving if a trip to Norfolk is in order.
 Don’t allow yourself to be fooled into thinking there isn’t much to do there just because it’s not located right next to a bustling hub.
 There are castle ruins to see, miles of sandy beaches to visit including Holkham beach (the scene of a famous pop group music video), hire a boat on the Norfolk Broads, the Queen’s stately residence to see and spend a great family day at beWILDerwood (the treehouse adventure).
 The best place to stay in Norfolk would be in close to one of the coastal towns such as Cromer, Sheringham, wells, Great Yarmouth or Burnham Market.